shady-abdelaal/DS_Algorithms/Counting_Problems.md

 # Solving Counting Problems with Python

 In this tutorial, we are going to discuss some tips and tricks to solving counting problems with Python.
-First through the basic, standard python data structures and then with the more advanced counter module.
+Using the standard python data structures first, then using more advanced modules in a second part of the tutorial.

-Counting problems are a category of "problem solving" where you are faced with the problem where you need to keep track of the count of different stream of data.
+Counting problems are a category of "problem solving" where you are faced with the problem where you need to keep track of the count of elements contained in a stream of data.
 For instance, let's have a look at this problem: https://leetcode.com/problems/sort-characters-by-frequency/ .
 Where, given a string, we need to sort it in decreasing order based on the frequency of characters.
 For example: Input: "tree" , Output: "eert".
 Another example: given a file which represents an internet browser history for the last month.
 Return the 10 most visited websites sorted along with the number of visits for each.

-Now, we are going to discuss the ways used to solve similar problemd with 2 possible techniques.
+Now, we are going to discuss the how to solve similar problems with the standard python data strucutres.

 ## Classical Approach - Dictionary:
 Python dictionary is a powerful tool, any developer using python would definitely need to master their use as they can give you an incredible/fast ways to keep track of data related to a key.
-For more info about dictionaries:

 Let's take the first problem we introduced in the previous section and see how can we solve it with dictionaries.
 First, the counting: